mikkelme/MastersThesis/README.md

 #### Week 45 (07/11 - 13/11) - Working from Pisa
 - Fixed the GPU tersoff problem (updating lammps on cluster)
 - Working on fixing slow GPU speeds (spend a lot of times on the 'modify' category)
+- Doing benchmarking of computation speeds with tersoff potential.
+Possible problem on GPU usage.